rancher/rancher.github.io/rancher/upgrading/index.md

 Each Rancher agent version is pinned to a Rancher server version.
 If you upgrade Rancher server and Rancher agents require an upgrade, it will automatically upgrade the agents to the latest version of Rancher agent.

 For anything using the `rancher/agent-instance` image, the running container gets upgraded even if the image of the container is not updated to the latest version.
+For the _Network Agent_, this occurs when there is a trigger regarding networking (e.g. adding another container, deleting a container).
+For the _Load Balancers_, the upgrade occurs by the next load balancer configuration update (e.g. target instance gets restarted, new target service is added, hostname routing rules change, load balacner instance restart, etc).

 #### Users with No Internet Access